 Table & Apron (formerly known as The Kitchen Table) by restaurateur Marcus Low draws inspiration from world-renowned bakeries and restaurants to serve up modern comfort food that showcase local produce.
-Known for its sharing platters, this bustling restaurant in Damansara Kim focuses on robust, rustic flavours best exemplified in dishes like pulled pork with apple sourdough and cilantro salsa, Sanbanto pork chops with charred charleston pepper puree, ulam herbed crab rice, and earl grey crème brûlée with shortbread and grapefruit.
+Known for its sharing platters, this bustling restaurant in Damansara Kim focuses on robust, rustic flavours best exemplified in dishes like pulled pork with apple sourdough and cilantro salsa, Sanbanto pork chops with spicy chimichurri, ulam herbed crab rice, and earl grey crème brûlée with shortbread.

 Huckleberry’s breads are made the old fashioned way, using sourdough starters, and the loaves are left to rise longer than usual to produce a lighter texture while letting the flavours develop.
 Their signature is the Miche Sourdough range, but they also have the classic multigrain, organic meteil, farmer’s bread, and flaky, buttery croissants, just to name a few.
 There are brunch classics such as eggs Benedict, shakshuka, banana French toast, and the punchy chilli cheese toast with fried eggs (a Mumbai breakfast staple).
 There are also salads, pastas, pies and sandwiches.